awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

 ## View Pipeline Details and History \(Console\)<a name="pipelines-view-console"></a>

-You can use the AWS CodePipeline console to view a list of all of the pipelines in your account\.
+You can use the CodePipeline console to view a list of all of the pipelines in your account\.
 You can also view details for each pipeline, including when actions last ran in the pipeline, whether a transition between stages is enabled or disabled, whether any actions have failed, and other information\.
 You can also view a history page that shows details for all pipeline executions for which history has been recorded\.
 Execution history is limited to the past 12 months\.

 **Note**
 After an hour, the detailed view of a pipeline stops refreshing automatically in your browser\.
 To view current information, refresh the page\.

 **To view a pipeline**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

    The names and creation date of all pipelines associated with your AWS account are displayed, along with links to view execution history\.